Anna Leader: Biography

-Anna has won the Luxembourgish Concours littéraire national three times, in 2014, 2015, and 2018.
+Leader has won the Luxembourgish Concours littéraire national three times, in 2014, 2015, and 2018.
 Aged 16, she completed her first novel; Tentative tells the story of a teenage triad in Paris.
 In 2014, her first historical novel won the Luxembourg literary contest in the under-25 category.
 A Several World is based on a period when Trotsky, Freud, Klimt and the young Anna Freud were all living close to each other in Vienna at the time of World War I. Leader completed the manuscript of 140,000 words in just three months while taking her international baccalaureate examinations.
-In 2015, Anna won first place again for a collection of poems titled "A Lifetime Lies," and in 2018 the prize was awarded to her play Outlast, a queer environmental take on Luxembourg's founding myth.
+In 2015, Leader won first place again for a collection of poems titled "A Lifetime Lies," and in 2018 the prize was awarded to her play Outlast, a queer environmental take on Luxembourg's founding myth.

-When interviewed by Amanda Blanco at Princeton in March 2016, she explained that she has been strongly influenced by her literary father, publishing her first poem when she was only five.
+When interviewed by Amanda Blanco at Princeton in March 2016, Leader said that she has been influenced by her literary father, publishing her first poem when she was five.
 She hopes to have a career in education, following in the footsteps of her parents and grandparents.
 Leader graduated from Princeton University in June 2018 and now works in education.